CARTER'S CLOTHING BANK

-Please contact the office if you have any questions or concerns about the administrative fee.
+Please get in touch with the office if you have any questions or concerns about the administrative fee.

-The Urban Village was created to empower parents and caregivers.
-We gather weekly to discuss parenting issues, concerns, and situations confidentially.
-Discussions are consistently rooted in creating more balanced, harmonious lives for families in hard-working, low-income communities.
-Participants can join the conversation in in-person meetings, which require advance registration to access articles and topics, held in a roundtable environment every other Thursday at 6:30 p.m. at Park South YMCA at 2500 Romine Avenue Dallas, TX 75215.
+The Parent Plug was created to empower parents and caregivers.
+We gather bi-weekly to discuss parenting issues, concerns, and situations confidentially.
+Our discussions are consistently rooted in creating more balanced, harmonious lives for families in hard-working, low-income communities.
+Participants can join the conversation in in-person meetings, which require advance registration to access articles and topics, held in a roundtable environment every other Thursday at 6:30 p.m. via Zoom.
+Stay tuned for more information on our next session!

 Topics range from

 Family to self-care and taking care of the home,